 As an incentive, the city will buy down the cost of the program's Energy Planner Visits.
 These visits include the installed items listed above plus a comprehensive energy audit with a blower-door test to measure for air leaks, insulation inspection, safety check on heating system and water heater and recommendations for next steps.
 Normally $100, Woodbury residents only pay $70 for this visit.

 Free in-person visits are also available to income-qualified households.

 Each spring, the city partners with local trash and recycling haulers to offer a one-time, reduced-fee curbside recycling pick-up.
 Information on the 2022 Curbside Recycling Event will be posted when available.

-Questions should be directed to Jennifer McLoughlin, sustainability specialist, at email@example.com or 651-714-3593.
+Questions can be directed to Jennifer McLoughlin, Sustainability Specialist.

 - Take the Minnesota Energy Challenge!
 By taking the Energy Challenge, you are agreeing to take steps to reduce carbon dioxide emissions - and saving money on your utility bills.